fgmacedo/python-statemachine/docs/async.md

 This is achieved through a new concept called "engine," an internal strategy pattern abstraction that manages transitions and callbacks.

-There are two engines:
+There are two engines, `SyncEngine` and `AsyncEngine`.

-SyncEngine
+## SyncEngine
-: Activated if there are no async callbacks.
+Activated if there are no async callbacks.
 All code runs exactly as it did before version 2.3.0.
+There's no event loop.

-AsyncEngine
+## AsyncEngine
-: Activated if there is at least one async callback.
+Activated if there is at least one async callback.
 The code runs asynchronously and requires a running event loop, which it will create if none exists.

+## Sync vs async engines

-These engines are internal and are activated automatically by inspecting the registered callbacks in the following scenarios:
+These engines are internal and are activated automatically by inspecting the registered callbacks in the following scenarios.

 ```{list-table} Sync vs async engines